DatasciencewithSai/Experimentation_guide/Inferential-Statistics-for-Experimentation.md

 Details:

-1. Various Tests used for test and learn statistical significance calculations
+1. Various Tests are used for test and learn statistical significance calculations
 2. Z test for Proportions
 3. T test for means
 4. Implemented in excel using formulas or in R